eaze/data-science-homework/README.md

 Write a SQL query (using SQLite syntax - http://www.sqlite.org/index.html) on the user_orders table (data/user_orders.csv) that returns the following table:

-user first_28_day_orders
+user first_29_day_orders

-which contains one row for every user along with how many orders they had in their first 28 days.
+which contains one row for every user along with how many orders they had in their first 29 days.

-*Note: An order is considered to be in the user's first 28 days if it happened before OR on first_date + days(28).
-E.g. if the user's first order was on 1/1/2018, an order on 1/29/18 would still count as a first_28_day_order.*
+*Note: An order is considered to be in the user's first 29 days if it happened before OR on first_date + days(28).
+E.g. if the user's first order was on 1/1/2018, an order on 1/29/18 would still count as a first_29_day_order but an order on 1/30/18 would not.*

 Write your query in question_3.sql.